-ETHIOPIA biftu gudina LOT#1
+ETHIOPIA biftu gudina LOT#13

 General Information

-Origin: Western Ethiopia
+Origin: Ethiopia

-Region: Agaro District, Jimma Cooperative: Biftu Gudina Washing Station: Biftu Gudina Cultivars: Metu Bishari Selection (including varieties: 74110, 74112, 74140, 74148 & 74165) Altitude: 1.975 - 2.200 masl Process: Washed with a single wet fermentation and sun-dried on African beds Harvest: December 2018 - February 2019 Grade: Specialty Washed Grade 1 Warehouse: Barcelona & Santiago Packaging: 60 Kg w/ GrainPro Score: 88 Notes: Apricot, honey, lime, floral Ikawa Roasting Profile: http://bit.ly/2XDConc Preparation: Filter recommended |
+Region: Agaro District, Jimma Cooperative: Biftu Gudina Washing Station: Biftu Gudina Cultivars: Metu Bishari Selection (including varieties: 74110, 74112, 74140, 74148 & 74165) Altitude: 1975 - 2200 masl Process: Washed with a single wet fermentation and sun-dried on African beds Harvest: December 2020 - February 2021 Grade: 1 Cherry Price | FOB Price: 3.28 USD/Kg | 6.73 USD/Kg Screen | Moisture | Density: 14+ | 9.6% | 0.714 g/ml Packaging: 60 Kg + GrainPro Score: 87.3 Notes: Grapefruit, lime, almond, juicy Ikawa Roasting Profile: KSC basic profile 50g #3 |

 TRACEABILITYLocated over rich soils and surrounded by dense forests and hundreds of traditional varieties, the cooperative Biftu Gudina is one of the best examples of quality in Ethiopian coffee of our recent memory, with delicate floral aromas and a vibrant and effervescent acidity.

-1.- valuable object that older members of a family have given to younger members of the same family for many years.
+1.- valuable object that the older members of a family have given to the younger members of the same family for many years.
 2.- a fruit, plant or seed of a type, which has existed for many years.
-From a botanical point of view, the definition of an heirloom variety establishes that this must be open-pollinated.
-Arabica coffee is a self-pollinated crop, so from the very beginning the definition of heirloom doesn’t apply to Arabica coffee.
-For many years in the coffee industry, the word Heirloom has been used as a generic term to describe one or a group of unknown cultivated varieties in a particular lot, farm or region, that over a long period of time has been planted and passed from a coffee farmer to the next.
-Since the Specialty Coffee movement started to rise in western countries, there was an obvious necessity for traceability and more information.
-Although the Jimma Agricultural Research Center (JARC), has been working since the 70’s in researching and developing new varieties, at the time, importers had very little information to describe the varieties of the coffees they were buying from Ethiopia.
-Today, thanks to scientists such as Getu Bekele, who have been studying Ethiopian wild and cultivated varieties for decades, we can learn, recognize and differentiate, two big groups of Ethiopian Coffee Varieties: the Regional Landraces and the JARC improved.
-There are between 6.000 to 10.000 Regional Landraces and the JARC has developed around 40 improved varieties, which has been distributed among farmers all over the country.
-These improved varieties address issues of CBD, leaf rust, cup quality and yielding, and today, are widely used all over the coffee growing regions in Ethiopia.
-For example, if we analyzed the Jimma Region, we can learn that the improved varieties of the area belong to the Metu Bishari Selection of 1974/75 including: 74110, 74112, 74140, 74148 & 74165 varieties.
-The Regional Landraces found in this area will include: Kuburi, Bedessa, Yawan and Dalacha among others.
-Also, there will be a specific and different set of improved varieties and Regional Landraces found in Yirgachefe/Sidamo, Harar, Gera and Walaga. |
+An "Heirloom" variety is a plant variety that has a history of transfer within a family or community, similar to the generational exchange of heirloom jewellery or furniture.
+From a macro botanical point of view, an Heirloom variety must be open pollinated.
+The Arabica species is a self-pollinated crop, therefore, from a conceptual point of view, the term "Heirloom" does not apply to the Arabica species.
+For many years in the coffee industry, the word Heirloom has been used in Ethiopia, as a generic term to describe a variety or group of unknown cultivated varieties of a particular lot, farm or region, which over the years has been planted and passed from one coffee producer to the next.
+Ever since the specialty coffee movement began to grow around the world, there was an obvious need for traceability and information.
+Although the Jimma Agricultural Research Center (JARC) has been working since the 1970s on research and development of new varieties, importers have had limited access to this information to describe the varieties of the coffees they were buying from Ethiopia.
+Today, thanks to professionals like Getu Bekele and more, who have been studying the wild and cultivated varieties of Ethiopia for decades, we can recognize and differentiate two large groups of Ethiopian coffee varieties: the regional varieties and the varieties improved by the JARC.
+We can say that there are between 6,000 and 10,000 regional varieties and the JARC has developed around 60 improved varieties, which have been distributed among coffee growers throughout the country.
+These improved varieties address the problems of CBD, rust, cup quality and yield, and today they are widely used in all coffee growing regions of Ethiopia.
+For example, if we analyse the Jimma region, we can learn that the improved varieties of the area belong to the 1974/75 Metu Bishari selection, where we find the varieties: 74110, 74112, 74140, 74148 and 74165.
+The regional varieties found in this area they include: Kuburi, Bedessa, Yawan and Dalacha, among others.
+Each coffee region in Ethiopia today has a completely specific set of improved varieties and regional varieties, adapted to the unique conditions of each area. |

-BIFTU GUDINA LOCATION
+BIFTU GUDINA cws LOCATION

 WHERE WE ARE